Map Interface In Java

 - For caches, thread-safe registries, or shared data structures.

-🧱 What is Hashtable
+🧱 What is Hashtable?

 It stores key-value pairs and ensures that no duplicate keys are stored.